segmentio/segment-docs/src/unify/data-graph/data-graph.md

 Now define your relationships across your entities.
 The Data Graph supports three types of relationships:
 - Profile-to-entity relationship.
 This is the first level of relationships
-- 1:many relationships
+- 1:many relationship
-- Many:many relationships
+- Many:many relationship

-All relationship types require you to define the `relationship` slug,`name`, and `related_entity`.
-Each type of relationship has unique `join_on` conditions.
+All relationship types require you to define the relationship slug, label, and related entity.
+Each type of relationship has unique join on conditions.

 #### Relationship #1: Define profile-to-entity relationship
-This is the first level of relationships and a unique type of relationship between an entity and the Segment profile entity.
+This is the first level of relationships and a unique type of relationship between Segment profile entity and a related entity.

 | Parameters     | Definition                                                           |
 | ----------- | --------------------------------------------------------------------- |